-2.11 ROOF CURB
+2.14 ROOF CURB

-2.11.1 A prefabricated heavy gauge galvanized steel, mounting curb shall be provided for field assembly on the roof decking prior to unit shipment.
+- 2.14.1 A prefabricated heavy gauge galvanized steel, mounting curb shall be provided for field assembly on the roof decking prior to unit shipment.
 The roof curb shall be a full perimeter type with complete perimeter support of the air handling section and condensing section.
-The curb shall be a minimum of 18" high and include a nominal 2" x 4" wood nailing strip.
-Gasket shall be provided for field mounting between the unit base and roof curb.
+The curb shall be a minimum of 14" high and include a nominal 2" x 4" wood nailing strip.
+Gasket shall be provided for field mounting between the unit base and roof curb. - 2.14.2 For the units with horizontal discharge provide curb adaptor for horizontal discharge with the orientation noted on the drawings.

-- 3.1.1.
-All access doors shall be on sides not obstructed by ductwork or other building elements. - 3.1.2.
+3.1.1.
+All access doors shall be on sides not obstructed by ductwork or other building elements.

+- 3.1.2.
 Make all connections to power, automation and gas.
 Connect unit to ductwork. - 3.1.3.
 Assemble and install roof top unit components in strict accordance with manufacturer's instructions.
 Unit to be completely level. - 3.1.4.
 Repair painted units by touch up of all scratches with finish paint material.
 Vacuum the interior of air-handling units clean prior to operation. - 3.1.5.
 Leakage and test requirements for roof top units shall be the same as specified for ductwork except leakage shall not exceed Leakage Class (CL) 12 listed in SMACNA HVAC Air Duct Leakage Test Manual when tested at 1.5 times the design static pressure.
 Repair casing air leaks that can be heard or felt during normal operation and to meet test requirements. - 3.1.6.
 Seal and/or fill all openings between the casing and RTU components and utility connections to prevent air leakage or bypass.